cloudfoundry/go-cf-api/docs/adrs/README.md

 # Write ADRs

 For new ADRs, please use [template.md](https://github.com/adr/madr/blob/2.1.2/template/template.md) as basis.
-- Place them under the adrs folder.
+- Place them under the `adrs` folder.
 - Add blog headers to them.
 - Also name the file according to the naming schema of blog entries in docusaurus.
 Infos on Docusaurus Blog Writing at <https://docusaurus.io/docs/blog>
-More information on MADR is available at <https://adr.github.io/madr/>.
+More information on `MADRs` is available at <https://adr.github.io/madr/>.
 General information about architectural decision records is available at <https://adr.github.io/>.

 ## Resources to Copy into Docs/ADRs
-Here are some usefull resources once may freqently need to look up.
+Here are some useful resources once may frequently need to look up.
-Thus you can just copy them from here.
+Thus, you can just copy them from here.
 ### Available Deciders/Users
-ControlPlane Members
 - [Aftab Alam](https://github.com/iaftab-alam)
 - [Florian Braun](https://github.com/FloThinksPi)
 - [Jochen Ehret](https://github.com/jochenehret)